 In support of its charter to provide feedback and insight to US DOT ITS Joint Program Office, TSAG is dedicated to advancing public safety across transportation modes, transportation services and functions, and transportation and public safety jurisdictions.
 To this end, TSAG has shaped this Strategic Plan through observance of its refined Operating Principles, including:

-- Public Safety Through Strategic Alliances – Strategic alliances, partnerships, and institutional frameworks that serve to advance transportation safety and mobility through technology are encouraged and will be promoted through TSAG support of relevant public policy, technology research, and competitive and open technology
+- Public Safety Through Strategic Alliances – SStrategic alliances, partnerships, and institutional frameworks that serve to advance transportation safety and mobility through technology are encouraged and will be promoted through TSAG support of relevant public policy, technology research, and competitive and open technology markets.

 - Support operating partnerships within TSAG Interest Communities and like-minded stakeholders